1OlegShev1/GuitarMentor/docs/features.md

    - Finger placement recommendations

 **Technical implementation:**
-- Located in `src/components/ScaleExplorer.tsx`
+- Located in `src/components/ScaleExplorer.tsx`.
+- Renders the central `<FretboardDisplay displayMode="scale" ... />` component.
+- Passes `scaleNotes`, `rootNote`, and `highlightedPattern` props to `FretboardDisplay`.
-- Uses Tonal.js for scale calculations and music theory
+- `ScaleExplorer` manages state for selected `rootNote`, `scaleType`, and `selectedPositionIndex`.
-- Scale patterns are mapped to fretboard positions
-- Positions are calculated based on scale formulas and starting frets
+- Calculates `scaleNotes` and `highlightedPattern` based on selected scale/position and passes them down.
+- Fretboard rendering and note styling logic is handled by `FretboardDisplay` and `FretboardNote`.

 ## CAGED System